Parasyte: Manga

-It was originally licensed for English translation and North American distribution by Tokyopop, which published the series over 12 volumes.
+It was originally licensed for English translation and North American distribution by Tokyopop, which published the series over 12 volumes from 1998 to 2002.
 The Tokyopop version ran in Mixxzine.
 Daily pages from the Tokyopop version ran in the Japanimation Station, a service accessible to users of America Online.
 The Tokyopop English-language manga went out of print on May 2, 2005.
-Del Rey Manga later acquired the rights to the series, and published eight volumes following the kanzenban release.
-Kodansha Comics later republished the volumes in North America between 2011 and 2012.
+Del Rey Manga later acquired the rights to the series, and published eight volumes following the kanzenban release between 2007 and 2009.
+Kodansha USA republished the volumes in North America between 2011 and 2012.
+In March 2025, Kodansha USA announced a new black-and-white paperback edition, featuring an updated translation, restored original art, updated interior design, and new covers, with the first volume scheduled for release on December 16 of the same year.